abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 # <h1 id="header-3">Day 3 - RISC-V Core Programming Using Vivado</h1>

-Here I used the verilog code of RISC-V processor core called RVMyth (mythcore_test_no_ILA.v)(ILA - Integrated Logic Analyser, I used no_ILA one because I am not using practical FPGA board).
-It has a 5 stage pipelined processor which is going to add first 9 numbers.
+Here I used the verilog code of the RISC-V processor core called RVMyth (mythcore_test_no_ILA.v)(ILA - Integrated Logic Analyser, I used no_ILA one because I am not using practical FPGA board).
+It has a 5-stage pipelined processor which is going to add the first 9 numbers.
-Then I created a vivado project with adding basys3(xc7a35tcpg238-1) board and I added mythcore_test_no_ILA.v as desination source and test.v as simulation source and then perform the vivado simulations.
+Then I created a vivado project by adding basys3(xc7a35tcpg238-1) board and I added mythcore_test_no_ILA.v as the destination source and test.v as the simulation source and then perform the vivado simulations.

 ## <h1 id="header-3_1">Behavioral Simulation</h1>
 ![Screenshot (2091)](https://user-images.githubusercontent.com/120498080/208234103-a18b8b86-aad0-4901-ab6e-8ce94ca0bfc0.png)

 ## RTL ANALYSIS
 ## <h1 id="header-3_2">1.
 Running with ILA(Integrated Logic Analyser)</h1>
-After running Elaboration I set I/O Std as LVCMOS33 and clk to W5 and reset to R2 and for output port I am going to assign an ILA (Integrated Logic Analyser) to view the output (because I am not using practical FPGA board).
-Fo that I made some changes in the codes
+After running Elaboration I set I/O Std as LVCMOS33 and clk to W5 and reset to R2 for the output port I am going to assign an ILA (Integrated Logic Analyser) to view the output (because I am not using practical FPGA board).
+Fo that I made some changes to the codes
-> Replace `module core(input clk, input reset,output [7,0]out);` with `module core(input clk, input reset);` so I do not need to map the outputs to any LEDs
+> Replace `module core(input clk, input reset, output [7,0]out);` with `module core(input clk, input reset);` so I do not need to map the outputs to any LEDs
-- Then again run the Elaboration (Do not the behavioral simulation at this point, otherwise it will show a missmatch in the number or ports because I have eleminated the output port here, as the testbench contain the output port)
+- Then again run the Elaboration (Do not do the behavioral simulation at this point, otherwise it will show a mismatch in the number of ports because I have eliminated the output port here, as the testbench contain the output port)
--  So I have gone with **Elaboration >> Syntheses >> Implemantation >> Bitstream**
+-  So I have gone with **Elaboration >> Syntheses >> Implementation >> Bitstream**
 #### Running ILA in Vivado
-- I added ILA to probes the signals
+- I added ILA to probe the signals
 - For that go to IP Catalog/ILA(Integrated Logic Analyser)
 - In that set Number of Probes = 2 (because I wanted to check reset and output)
-- In next tab "Probe Ports" and set PROBE0|Probe With = 1 (because reset is a 1 bit signal) and PROBE1|Probe With = 8 (because output is a 8 bit signal)
+- In the next tab "Probe Ports" set PROBE0|Probe With = 1 (because reset is a 1-bit signal) and PROBE1|Probe With = 8 (because the output is a 8-bit signal)
 - Then confirm and generate.
 #### Generated ILA(Integrated Logic Analyser)
 ![Screenshot (2095)](https://user-images.githubusercontent.com/120498080/208235941-000dff30-d315-4349-a0e7-7d723e07d7f4.png)
-- Then copy this and paste it in our codes
+- Then copy this and paste it into our codes
 ```verilog
 ila_0 your_instance_name (
 	.clk(clk), // input wire clk